Chocolate Glazed Doughnut Bread Pudding with Coffee Custard (Coffee and Doughnuts)

 - Slowly pour all the custard into the middle of the pan.
 Allow to sit at cool room temperature for 30 minutes.

 - Place a piece of plastic wrap on top of the doughnuts and then place a plate on top of that.
 Use a couple of cans as weights so the plate presses down on the pudding, compacting all the doughnuts and helping the custard soak in.
 Refrigerate overnight or allow to sit at cool room temperature for another 90 minutes or so.

 - Test to make sure all the doughnuts are saturated by sticking a skewer in.
 There should be almost no resistance.

-- minutes before you're ready to bake, heat the oven to 300F.
+- About 30 minutes before you're ready to bake, heat the oven to 300F.

 - When time to bake, place the bread pudding on the center rack and bake until the pudding is well risen all over and lightly golden brown on top.
 This will take about an hour.
 The internal temperature in the center of the pudding should be 175-180F.